ng-Classic/ng-classic/aio/content/guide/understanding-template-expr-overview.md

 # Understanding template expressions

-This topic explores some aspects of Angular Classictext interpolation.
+This topic explores some aspects of Angular Classic text interpolation.

 ## Syntax